 She’s going to take those balls from you because – why not?
 They’re free.
-But she’s not respecting you.
-I think that was something that was used on me as a wakeup call from my buddy Eric’s funny example.
-Chopped up your balls and put them in a box and handed them to you.
+But she’s not respecting you okay?
+I don’t know, I think that’s harsh but that was something that was used on me as a wake-up call from my buddy Eric’s funny example.
+Chop up your balls and put them in a box and hand them to you.

 So, here’s the deal.
 She cheated on you and doesn’t want to be in a relationship with you, those are the facts.
 She cheated on you and doesn’t want to be in a relationship with you.
 What the heck makes you think that you can lead a deeply fulfilling life with her?
 So then you’re going to say all these things but I know what it’s like.

 You’re too deeply invested – that’s why I started with that first car example – to be thinking straight.
 And actually, I’ve been doing this for over ten years, counseling guys like you, coaching guys like you, how to get the girl back and things like that.
 I know for a fact that you’re actually not going to be able to listen to this and think clearly.
 Even after I get you to acknowledge all the points I make and show you, even, the research.